-Alarm design on air traffic control displays is a growing concern as events to be notified grow in number and diversity.
-Safety requires visual notifications that can be efficiently detected.
+With the growing use of computerised working position, alarm design on air traffic control displays is a concern as events to be notified increase in number and diversity.
+Safety requires visual notifications that can be efficiently detected and understood.
 It also requires that no information on the radar display is obscured by the visual notifications.
-We also need to design hierarchies of notifications, from most severe to begnin.
-Taking advantage of the current graphical capabilities of computers, we have explored various designs for transparent visual alarms.
-This led us to identifying dimensions in visual alarm design.
-We present in this paper a first experimental evaluation, in terms of detection time, of several of those dimensions: opacity, size, temporal profile of animation and signal frequency.
-From our results, we conclude that opacity and size are well suited to introduce some nuances in the way we convey notifications on visual displays.
+We also need to design hierarchies of notifications, from most severe to benign.
+Taking advantage of the current graphical capabilities of computers, we have identified and explored various dimensions in visual alarm design.
+We present in this paper an experimental evaluation, in terms of detection time and precision, of several of those dimensions: opacity, size, temporal profile of animation and signal frequency.
+From our results, we conclude that opacity, size and temporal profile of animation are well suited to introduce some nuances in the way we convey notifications on visual displays.
+We also show that detection of a given signal will measurably vary according to the amount of attention available at that time.